How Occupational Therapy Supports Children with Autism: Building Life Skills for Greater Independence

 What Can Parents Do to Support Occupational Therapy at Home?

-Parents play a crucial role in supporting their child’s occupational therapy outside of clinical sessions.
+Parents play a crucial role in supporting their child’s occupational therapy outside clinical sessions.
 Their involvement can significantly affect the progress and effectiveness of the treatment.

 - Turn everyday tasks into therapeutic exercises to enhance fine motor skills.
 For example, dressing, using utensils, and playing with small toys can all be beneficial.